CoderGeoff/BowlingGameKataCpp/README.md

 All we need the Frame to do right now is to tell us whenever we're at the end of a Spare frame.

-1. Create a new test ficture, FrameStateTests in a new file, FrameTests.cpp in BowlingGameTests.
+1. Create a new test fixture, FrameStateTests in a new file, FrameStateTests.cpp in BowlingGameTests.
 2. Implement the test GivenNoBallsBowled_FrameShouldNotBeASpare.
 The test should create a FrameState object, call IsSpare() and verify that the result is false.
 3. Write just enough code to get the test to fail.
 When you create FrameState, implement it in the BowlingGame project.
 Take care when implementing IsSpare(); you're aiming to get a failing test.
 4. Run the tests and verify that the test fails on the assert.